yanqui-uxo/uauauiua/README.md

 press shift+key to repeat the sound, shift+key again to stop repeating

-recordings are saved in /recordings/[name].wav
+file recordings are saved in /recordings/[name].wav

+uiua recordings are saved in the `Recordings` map

 wawaweewah